-Spiritual Formation
+• CFOR 101: Spiritual Formation

+• ONE of the following:

+o CMIN 101: Evangelism

-CMIN 101 Evangelism or CMIN 201 Introduction to World Missions
+o CMIN 201: Introduction to World Missions

-Old Testament Survey
+• BOLD 100: Old Testament Survey

-New Testament Survey
+• BNEW 100: New Testament Survey

+• BIBL 102: Basic Bible Study Methods

-Introduction to Christian Doctrine
+• THEO 200: Introduction to Christian Doctrine

-Field Education

-BACHELOR OF ARTS IN LIBERAL STUDIES (BALS) DEGREE (126 semester hours/credits includes minor)
+BACHELOR OF ARTS IN LIBERAL STUDIES (BALS) DEGREE

-This 126-credit hour degree program is designed for the student who desires a BA degree that provides a broad, multidisciplinary degree in order to be well prepared for jobs that have a minimum requirement of a BA degree.
-A BA degree in Liberal Studies will permit the students who desire to continue beyond the AA degree to have a more extensive general education that is Christ-centered, prepares them for future jobs as leaders and teachers in their home islands or countries, and also provides them with the opportunity to select a more specified area of focus by choosing a minor to complement their individual gifts and talents.
+This 126-credit hour degree program is designed for the student who chooses to earn a BA degree that provides a broad, multi-disciplinary degree in order to be well prepared for jobs that have a minimum requirement of a BA degree.
+A BA degree in Liberal Studies will lead to an extensive general education that is Christ-centered, prepares them for future jobs as leaders and teachers in their communities, and provides them with the opportunity to select a more specified area of focus by choosing a minor to complement their individual interests and talents.